BYUCamachoLab/simphony/docs/source/tutorials/intro.rst

 We do not need to explicitly specify 'pin1' for ``component2``, since that is the first unconnected pin.

-With this connection, we now have a very rudimentary circuit to run simulations on.
+With this connection, we now have a rudimentary 'circuit' to run simulations on.